orbeon/orbeon-forms-doc/form-runner/component/alert-dialog.md

 You specify the actions running upon a button being pressed by either:

 * **Use inline actions** – Placing the actions inside the `<fr:``positive-choice``>` or <fr:negative-choice> or <fr:neutral-choice>, and run them on the `DOMActivate` event, as done in the example above.
-* **Use a "callback"** – [SINCE 2011-07-22] When opening the alert dialog, passing the id of an element to which the dialog will dispatch an event upon a button being pressed.
+* **Use a "callback"** – When opening the alert dialog, passing the id of an element to which the dialog will dispatch an event upon a button being pressed.
 For instance you would open the dialog with:

     ```xml
     <xf:trigger id="delete-trigger">